Pierre-Simon Laplace: Books

 Laplace's analytical discussion of the Solar System is given in his Mécanique céleste published in five volumes.
 The first two volumes, published in 1799, contain methods for calculating the motions of the planets, determining their figures, and resolving tidal problems.
 The third and fourth volumes, published in 1802 and 1805, contain applications of these methods, and several astronomical tables.
 The fifth volume, published in 1825, is mainly historical, but it gives as appendices the results of Laplace's latest researches.
-Laplace's own investigations embodied in it are so numerous and valuable that it is regrettable to have to add that many results are appropriated from other writers with scanty or no acknowledgement, and the conclusions — which have been described as the organised result of a century of patient toil — are frequently mentioned as if they were due to Laplace.
+The Mécanique céleste contains numerous of Laplace's own investigations but many results are appropriated from other writers with little or no acknowledgement.
+The volume's conclusions, which are described by historians as the organised result of a century of work by other writers as well as Laplace, are presented by Laplace as if they were his discoveries alone.

-Jean-Baptiste Biot, who assisted Laplace in revising it for the press, says that Laplace himself was frequently unable to recover the details in the chain of reasoning, and, if satisfied that the conclusions were correct, he was content to insert the constantly recurring formula, "Il est aisé à voir que ... " ("It is easy to see that ...").
-The Mécanique céleste is not only the translation of Newton's Principia into the language of the differential calculus, but it completes parts of which Newton had been unable to fill in the details.
-The work was carried forward in a more finely tuned form in Félix Tisserand's Traité de mécanique céleste (1889–1896), but Laplace's treatise will always remain a standard authority.
+Jean-Baptiste Biot, who assisted Laplace in revising it for the press, says that Laplace himself was frequently unable to recover the details in the chain of reasoning, and, if satisfied that the conclusions were correct, he was content to insert the phrase, "Il est aisé à voir que..." ("It is easy to see that...").
+The Mécanique céleste is not only the translation of Newton's Principia Mathematica into the language of differential calculus, but it completes parts of which Newton had been unable to fill in the details.
+The work was carried forward in a more finely tuned form in Félix Tisserand's Traité de mécanique céleste (1889–1896), but Laplace's treatise remains a standard authority.

 In the years 1784–1787, Laplace produced some memoirs of exceptional power.
-The significant among these was one issued in 1784, and reprinted in the third volume of the Méchanique céleste.
+The significant among these was one issued in 1784, and reprinted in the third volume of the Mécanique céleste.
 In this work he completely determined the attraction of a spheroid on a particle outside it.
 This is known for the introduction into analysis of the potential, a useful mathematical concept of broad applicability to the physical sciences.

-Black holes
+Optics

+Laplace was a supporter of the corpuscle theory of light of Newton.
+In the fourth edition of Mécanique Céleste, Laplace assumed that short-ranged molecular forces were responsible for refraction of the corpuscles of light.
+Laplace and Étienne-Louis Malus also showed that Huygens principle of double refraction could be recovered from the principle of least action on light particles.

+However in 1815, Augustin-Jean Fresnel presented a new wave theory for diffraction to a commission of the French Academy with the help of François Arago.
+Laplace was one of the commission members and they ultimately awarded a prize to Fresnel for his new approach.